Siggerud/RoboCar_3.0/readme.md

 ## Prerequisites

 ### Setup Pi OS
-Dowload and install the bookworm version to run this projectd
+Dowload and install the bookworm version to run this project

 ### Setting up remote connection
 1. Enable your VNC connection by first opening the configuration settings
 ```
-sudo raspi config
+sudo raspi-config
 ```
 Enable Interface options -> VNC Enable